quanteda/tutorials.quanteda.io/content/advanced-operations/compound-mutiword-expressions.markdown

 draft: false
 ---

-We can compound multi-word expressions through collocation analysis.
-In this example, we will identify sequences of capitalized words and compound them as proper names, which are important linguistic features of newspaper articles.
+[Earlier in this tutorial](/basic-operations/tokens/tokens_compound), you compounded multi-word expressions that you already knew about, such as "asylum seeker", by naming them directly.
+In real text, though, you rarely know every meaningful phrase in advance.
+Here we discover multi-word expressions automatically, through collocation analysis, before compounding them.
+In this example, we will identify sequences of capitalised words and compound them as proper names, a common type of multi-word expression in newspaper articles.

 ``` r